salem228h/Cybersecurity-Portfolio/labs/Cyber Defence/README.md

 1. Navigate to each lab folder.
 2. Each lab folder contains:
    - **README.md** with detailed instructions and commands.
-   - `scripts/` folder containing all lab scripts.
    - `screenshots/` folder with screenshots (if available).
+   - `resources/` folder containing configuration files and backups.
 3. Click on the link in the table above to access the full lab instructions.

 ---